sarahtwomey2/Hack-Week-Project/journal.md

 # Hack Week Project
 By: Austin Hartschen, Nicolle Lenzmeier, Sarah Twomey, Thunpisit Amnuaikiatloet

+### What We Worked On:
+We created a website where a user can dynamically create a meme, and then download it and/or uplodat it to Reddit.

+### How To Use It:
+Go to http://ec2-52-91-216-30.compute-1.amazonaws.com/Hack%20Week%20Project/ and upload an image from your local computer, then add your text to the image, finally either download it or upload it to Reddit.

+### Background:
+We were interested in making an easy-to-use website to create memes and give the user a way to share what they created.

 ### Problem:
 When you want to upload a meme to Reddit there isn’t a straightforward way to upload a meme.
 Reddit has the ability to upload an image, but there isn’t a way to create an image.
 There are multiple websites to create a meme, but none of them have the ability to upload to Reddit.
 This means that you have to visit two sites to successfully get a meme posted to Reddit.